midorikawaguti/Heart_Failure_Prediction_Team_0/README.md

 - Significant number of heart failure cases occur with ST_slope reading flat or down.
 - Oldpeak values associated with heart disease are spread far from 0 values, with 0 values being more representative for healthy condition
-- This finding also support the fact that mild ST depression (less than 0.5 mm) is often considered a normal variant and may occur during physical exercise or in the absence of other abnormalities.
+- This finding also support the fact that mild ST depression - oldpeak (less than 0.5 mm) is often considered a normal variant and may occur during physical exercise or in the absence of other abnormalities.
 - While significant ST depression (0.5 mm or more) can indicate myocardial ischemia (reduced blood flow to the heart muscle) and warrants further evaluation.

 ---